Nicholas-Smirnov/All-Projects/README.md

 ### Competition Calculator

-The competition calculator is a calculator that will automatically
+The competition calculator is a calculator in which you will alter the teams, their names, and their points, and it will automatically return a table of values.
+You can choose to sort these values in order.
+In addition, you can choose from either calculating the average of the points or the sum of the points or perhaps both.
+This is a good tool to use if you are a jury or a judge in a competition.
+The link to the calculator can be found either in the CompetitionCalculator folder, or [here](https://github.com/PythonCoderNick/Projects/tree/main/CompetitionCalculator).